 An additional consideration is how you intend to take any distributions you are entitled to.
 Under Internal Revenue Service (IRS) guidelines, taking early distributions on retirement benefits could leave you paying heavy tax penalties.
 Depending on your situation, you may need to roll these funds over into your own retirement account or opt for a delayed payment once you or your spouse reaches retirement age.

-Before making decisions or signing any agreements that could jeopardize your financial security, contact Sabuco, Beck, Hansen, Massino & Pollack, P.C. first.
+Before making decisions or signing any agreements that could jeopardize your financial security, contact Sabuco Beck, P.C. first.
 We have the experience you need to help you get the maximum amount you are entitled to.
 Call or contact us online and request a consultation with our Will County divorce attorneys today.